What Good, Better & Best HR Can Do for Your Business

 What Do the Best HR Departments Do?

-Many organizations take the HR function to the next level.
-Those HR Departments are involved in more tactical tasks, where they are developing HR policies and processes, assimilating new employees into the organization, managing talent, which includes performance management, developing career paths, implementing training and development programs, and aligning compensation and benefits programs with best practices.
+Many businesses with over 50 to 100 people, take the HR function to the next level.
+In addition to the foundational items, HR develops HR policies and processes, assimilates new employees into the organization, talent management which includes performance management, developing career paths, implementing training and development programs, and aligns compensation and benefits programs with best practices.

 The best HR professionals, however, are able to sit at the table as part of the executive team and discuss business planning and initiatives.
-They are able to strategize on how to align human capital programs with the organization’s mission, vision, and values.
+They are able to keep the wheels running on the other items previously discussed while strategizing on how to align human capital programs with the organization’s mission, vision, and values.
 They analyze metrics and ask for employee feedback to determine how they can increase engagement and retention.
 They prepare the organization for the future by identifying skills gaps and implementing programs to fill those gaps either by developing a network to attract new talent or training the current talent.
 They implement leadership programs and develop succession plans to ensure the organization will be prepared and able to continue to succeed when members of management begin to move on.

-The executives that I have worked with on HR Compliance and Effectiveness Assessments were all looking for ways to make their HR Department more effective.
-They knew their HR Department could be adding more value to the organization, they just maybe didn’t know how much more value.
-Inviting Helios in to conduct an HR Compliance and Effectiveness Assessment was very brave and the first step toward improving their organization’s culture, competitiveness, and ultimately success.
+The executives I have worked with on HR Compliance and Effectiveness Assessments were all looking for ways to make their HR Department more effective.
+They knew their HR Department could be adding more value to the organization, they just didn’t know how much more value.
+Inviting Helios HR in to conduct an HR Compliance and Effectiveness Assessment was the first step toward improving their organization’s culture, competitiveness, and ultimately success.
 Make the most of your HR department today!